NeurodataWithoutBorders/nwb_hackathons/HCK05_2018_Berkeley/projects/PesaranLabMultiModal/README.md

 ## Approach and Plan

+We will focus on a single previously published experiment consisting of data from a working memory task in Rhesus Macaques to develop and test the implementation.

 1. Load spike times from a single aribtrary unit into the NWB:N format, test event-locked responses from the NWB:N format against in-house
 1. Load spike times from multiple single units into NWB:N format
 1. Load LFP data from a single electrode into NWB:N format